AttorneyOnline/docs/docs/authoring/viewport.md

 * `pixel` (aka `fast`): A pixelated look (nearest neighbour) is retained when scaled.
 * `smooth`: A smoother look (bilinear) is applied when scaled.
 (For example, edges may appear rounded.)

-When resizing content to fit within the viewport, **if a predetermined resize mode is set to `auto` or is not specified**, a set of rules to determine what mode is used to provide the final image.
+When resizing content to fit within the viewport, **if a predetermined resize mode is set to `auto` or is not specified**, a set of rules are used to determine what mode is used for the final image.
 The following rules apply:
 * If content is set to stretch within the layer it belongs to or if the content is larger vertically than the layer it belongs to, the resize mode is changed to `smooth`.
   * If the above condition is not met, the resize mode is changed to `pixel`.